Reference 02 — Graph model

 Watching a parent’s child set change (devices appearing, a scanner discovering a 1-Wire/Modbus node) needs no dedicated event type — it falls out of composite subscription:

 • Subscribe to the composite parent.
 Subscribing to a composite vertex is the subtree subscription — every subscription observes its vertex and all descendants (RFC-0005 vertical bubbling).
-The subscriber receives each descendant write as the written TLV as-is (the producer’s own frame — a leaf VALUE, or a whole branch POINT); the aggregate snapshot remains available as a read.
-A newly appeared child surfaces as its first write bubbling up — and since a data write creates its target (write-creates), appearance is the first write; a child’s value change surfaces the same way.
+The subscriber receives each descendant write as the written TLV as-is (the producer’s own frame — a leaf VALUE, or a whole branch POINT); the aggregate remains available as the composed branch read of the parent (RFC-0016).
+A newly appeared child surfaces as its first write bubbling up — every way a vertex comes into being is itself a write (a local write-create, a branch-write landing, a creator-endpoint create), so appearance is the first write; a child’s value change surfaces the same way.
 There is no separate :children_changed facet — that would duplicate what subtree delivery already does.
-(Wire-level concrete-path tagging of remote deliveries remains the draft RFC-0003 proposal.)
+(Wire-level concrete-path tagging of remote deliveries is the draft RFC-0003 proposal.)

 • Enumerate the current members with read(<parent>:children[]), which returns the subtree members (not SPECs — the write-spec / read-members asymmetry, 05 §SPEC).
-The common pattern is read-snapshot-once on join, then subscribe (to the parent) for the tail.
+The common pattern is one composed read of the parent on join (RFC-0016 — values and topology in a single reply), then subscribe (to the parent) for the tail.

 Module-namespaced extension fields

-A transport module like transport_tcp MAY add per-subscriber settings such as :subscribers[N].settings.transport_tcp.send_buf_kb.
+A transport module MAY add module-namespaced settings, e.g. :settings.transport_tcp.send_buf_kb.
 Rules:

 • Module fields MUST live under their own module name (here, transport_tcp).